TaskForceDingo/Mission-Framework/README.md

 Read below for complete changelog history.
+### 30/09/2019
+Changed Ace view distance from force to unforced.
+Lowered respawn lives to 2 in cba medical settings also.
 ### 21/07/2019
 CBA Settings updated to a standard file for medical settings and general settings every variable is documented with whats required and what it does.
 ### 06/07/2019